-Before Dr Dre and Lady Gaga had their own signature headphone lines, quality headphones were dominated by German and Austrian companies: AKG, Beyerdynamic and Sennheiser.
+The Sennheiser HD250 II Linear came from a time before Dr Dre and Lady Gaga had their own headphone lines.
+Quality headphones were dominated by German and Austrian companies.
+The three companies were AKG, Beyerdynamic and Sennheiser.
 These companies had a number of things in common: their headphones were very well made, sounded amazing and many of the parts were user serviceable.

-Beyerdynamic is still a German family-owned business that keeps making technological progress but keeps on building headphones to the same high standard it always has done.
+Beyerdynamic is still a German family-owned business that keeps making technological progress.
+They have still managed to keep on building headphones to the same high standard it always has done.
 The most recent headphones that I bought were a set of Beyerdynamic DT150s.
-They look crude, but are robust, well-made and sound divine.
+They look crude, but are robust, well-made and sound great.

 Sennheiser like Beyerdynamic is still family-owned but taken a more fad-centric attitude to it’s headphone design.
-Whilst its HD 25 and 25-SP models hark back to HD 414 which was originally sold back in 1967, most of the rest of the designs take their cues from the Sony and Technics headphones from the late 1990s onwards.
-I have a set of HD 25 headphones but they aren’t my favourite Sennheiser set, I now tend to wear them when I am traveling as they are pretty space efficient.
+Its HD25 and HD25-SP models hark back to HD414 which was originally sold back in 1967.
+Most of the rest of the designs take their cues from the Sony and Technics headphones from the late 1990s onwards.
+I have a set of HD25 headphones but they aren’t my favourite Sennheiser set, I tend to wear them when I am traveling as they are pretty space efficient.

-By the time the early 1979 came around Sennheiser brought out a set of headphones with a modernist design called the HD 420, these were noticeable for their great comfortable headband, lightweight, great sound and value for money.
+Sennheiser have been on a role since the HD414 in 1967, by the time the early 1979 came around Sennheiser bought out the game changing HD420 with a modernist design.
+These were noticeable for their great comfortable headband, lightweight, great sound and value for money.
 The problem was that they were ‘open’ in design.
 That means that they allowed other people to hear your music and could easily hear ambient noise from your surroundings.
-Eventually they created a closed version of these headphones and tweaked them to come up with the HD 250 II Linear.
+Eventually they created a closed version of these headphones and tweaked them to come up with the Sennheiser HD 250 II Linear.